junjun2008/jun/git_readme.txt

-git is new version
-git is a version control system
+git is distributed version control system git is a free software system